okTurtles/group-income/docs/Docker.md

 ### From then on

-From then on simply prefix all commands with `npm start docker -- `.
+From then on simply prefix all commands with `npm run docker -- `.

 For example, the first command you should run is `npm install`.
 Let's run that using the Docker container:

 ```
-npm start docker -- npm install
+npm run docker -- npm install
 ```

 From then on, you can run `grunt dev` like so:

 ```
-npm start docker -- grunt dev
+npm run docker -- grunt dev
 ```

 Or simply:

 ```
-npm start docker
+npm run docker
 ```

 Which defaults to the same thing (`grunt dev`).